-Most lithium ion batteries are not designed for temperatures above 60°C. As the temperature increases lithium batteries respond with a build-up of pressure in the cell, intense discharge of flammable gases, cell fire, and even self-enhancing explosive burning of the battery (thermal runaway).
+Most lithium ion batteries are not designed for temperatures above 60°C. As the temperature increases, lithium batteries respond by a build-up of pressure in the cell, escape of flammable gases, cell fire, and even explosive burning of the battery (thermal runaway).
 These hazards are partly due to shortcomings in the manufacture and proper handling of the storage medium.

 Fire compartments and fire-resistant areas

-Standard storage cabinets do not protect the stored working materials from external thermal influences.
+Conventional storage cabinets do not protect the stored working materials from external thermal influences.
 In case of fire this can cause serious injury to employees and damage to property.
-By contrast, DÜPERTHAL Type 90 safety storage cabinets offer reliable 90-minute fire resistance in compliance with DIN EN 14470-1 and are classed as fire-resistant isolated areas (fire compartments).
+By contrast, DÜPERTHAL Type 90 safety storage cabinets offer reliable 90-minute fire resistance in compliance with DIN EN 14470-1 resp.
+DIN EN 1363-1 and are classed as fire-resistant isolated areas (fire compartments) acc. to TRGS 510.

-The BATTERY line safety storage cabinets are specially constructed for the strict requirements for safe storage and charging of lithium-ion batteries which could catch fire in the event of malfunctions.
-With the Type 90 classification and the explosion-like burning of the batteries in the interior tested by the independent Fraunhofer Institute, the BATTERY line offers 2-fold fire protection - sufficient time for evacuation and buffers for fire fighting.
+The BATTERY line safety storage cabinets are specially designed for the strict requirements for safe storage and charging of lithium-ion batteries which could catch fire in the event of malfunctions.
+With its Type 90 classification and explosive burning of batteries in the interior tested by the independent Fraunhofer Institute, the BATTERY line provides double fire protection - sufficient time for evacuation and a buffer for fire fighting.

-If fires start outside the cabinet, the automatic door closing system on safety storage cabinets is triggered.
+On safety storage cabinets, if fires start outside the cabinet the automatic door closing system is triggered.
 A new feature of the BATTERY line is the mechanism that automatically closes and locks the cabinet doors in the event of fires inside the cabinet.
 The locking system prevents opening by employees and thus protects against a possible backdraft.
 Only authorised experts, e.g. the fire brigade, can unlock the doors.

 State of the art working safety